 When cleaning your cabinets with a satin finish, always use gentle cleaning brushes; do not scrub too hard because you might damage them.

-If you want something highly reflective and vibrant, consider using semi-gloss paint and see firsthand why it is regarded as the most popular sheen.
+If you want something highly reflective, vibrant, and with a glossy finish, consider using semi-gloss paint and see firsthand why it is regarded as the most popular sheen.
 Furthermore, semi-gloss is timeless.

 However, because it is glossy, you can easily overwhelm your kitchen, so before you choose, think about the ambiance it will create and whether it will clash with other objects or shelves in your kitchen.